kitnil/awesome/README.md

 ## Nix

-- [template-nixos](https://github.com/gitpod-io/template-nixos) - The NixOS template, configured for Gitpod (www.gitpod.io) to give you pre-built, nix based ephemeral development environments in the cloud.
+- [template-nixos](https://github.com/gitpod-io/template-nixos) - The NixOS template, configured for Gitpod (www.gitpod.io) to give you pre-built, nix based ephemeral operating system environments in the cloud.
 - [vs-ext](https://github.com/divnix/vs-ext) - A kick ass library to dominate your Visual Studio Extensions (with DevOS)
 - [nix-on-droid](https://github.com/t184256/nix-on-droid) - Nix-enabled environment for your Android device.
 - [arewehackersyet](https://github.com/JJJollyjim/arewehackersyet) - Tracking the availability of Kali Linux packages in NixOS